Timothy Fayulu

-Timothy Bruce Fayulu (born 24 July 1999) is a professional footballer who plays as a goalkeeper for the Swiss club Winterthur on loan from Sion.
-Born in Switzerland, he has represented both his birthplace and DR Congo at a youth international level.
+Timothy Bruce Fayulu (born 24 July 1999) is a professional footballer who plays as a goalkeeper for Armenian Premier League club FC Noah on loan from Sion.
+Born in Switzerland, he plays for the DR Congo national team.

-Professional career
+Club career

 Fayulu began his footballing career as a forward with CS Italien when he was 7 years old.
 Switching to goalkeeper after a growth spurt, he spent his early career with various youth clubs in Switzerland before moving to Sion in 2018.
 Fayulu made his professional debut for the Swiss club in a 3-0 Swiss Super League win over Grasshopper on 22 May 2019.

 Often used as a second-choice goalkeeper in the earliest stages of his career, the first choice being Kevin Fickentscher, during the 2020–21 season he started featuring for Sion more regularly, in alternative to the same team-mate.
 He started the 2021–22 season as the starter at Sion, before soon losing the starting spot to Fickentscher once again.

 On 24 June 2022, Fayulu moved on a season-long loan to Winterthur.

 International career

 Born in Switzerland, Fayulu is of Congolese descent.
 He represented the DR Congo U18 side in a friendly 8-0 loss to the England U17 in October 2015.

 In March 2021, he received his first call-up both from the Congolese senior national team (for two Africa Cup of Nations qualification matches) and the Swiss under-21 national team: he chose the latter side, thus being selected in the squad that would take part in the UEFA European Under-21 Championship in Hungary and Slovenia.
+He debuted with the senior DR Congo national team in a friendly 3–1 win over Madagascar on 8 June 2025.